 - General Fund. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is inconclusive as the City's general fund unassigned and assigned fund balance is below that of similar municipalities.
 This is likely due to the amount set aside for Council Reserves.
 Since Council Reserves is considered a committed fund balance, it is not taken into account in this indicator.
 Had the amount for Council Reserves been taken into consideration the factor would have been favorable due to the trend increase over the past few years.
+The change in fiscal year 2019 is a result of an increase in the General Fund's unrestricted fund balance primarily due to a one-time transfer from the Inspections Fund.
+The transfer was made to the General Fund to recoup prior year subsidies and uncharged allocated overhead.

-Unrestricted FB/Total Expenditures
+Unassigned and Assigned FB/Total Expenditures

 - General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate unstructured budgets that could lead to future budgetary problems even if current fund balance is positive. - The rating is inconclusive as the City's governmental funds are below that of similar municipalities.
 Council Reserves (mentioned in the prior slide) is the likely cause.
-In prior years the use of future Local Option Sales Tax revenues to fund current projects resulted in a negative unassigned fund balance which negatively impacted the indicator.
+Since the fund balance in the City's Special Revenue, Debt Service and Capital Project Funds are restricted, changes to the General Fund's unassigned and assigned fund balance (as mentioned in the prior slide) will have the greatest impact on the trend rating for this indicator.